 VP Communications.

-President, VP Finance, and one (1) additional executive shall be designated as signing authorities.
+The President, VP Finance, and one (1) additional executive shall be designated as signing authorities.

-A membership list of at least twenty-five (25) full-time MSU members who wish to be a part of the club (excluding Executives), including for each student:
+A membership list with a minimum of twenty (20) full-time MSU members who intend to be a part of the Club (including Executives);

+This membership list shall include, for each MSU member, a valid:

-Valid McMaster email addresses;
+McMaster email address;

-Student numbers.
+Student number.

+In any case where a Club does not meet the membership minimum, the Club shall have the opportunity in their application to provide justification explaining why the membership minimum was not met.

+This justification will be reviewed by the Clubs Advisory Council (CAC) who shall determine whether to ratify the Club.

-A proposed constitution on the approved MSU Clubs Constitution template including:
+A proposed constitution on the approved MSU Clubs Constitution template, including:

 A proposed name;